rhel-labs/learn-katacoda/podman-deploy/step2.md

-The *rhel8-httpd* container includes a bash shell.
+The __rhel8-httpd__ container includes a bash shell.
 In this step, you will deploy the container in an interactive fashion, which will allow you to run commands within the deployed container.
+Use the top terminal.

-`podman run -it rhel8-httpd /bin/bash`{{execute}}
+`podman run -it rhel8-httpd /bin/bash`{{execute HOST1}}

 You should now be looking at a generic bash shell prompt:
 <pre class="file">
 bash-4.4#
 </pre>

-This shell is running inside the container image, not the host operating system.To confirm this, take a look at the mounted filesystems:
+In the top terminal, this shell is running inside the container image, not the host operating system.To confirm this, take a look at the mounted filesystems:

-`df -hP`{{execute}}
+`df -hP`{{execute HOST1}}

 <pre class="file">
 Filesystem      Size  Used Avail Use% Mounted on